Have you been prescribed birth control pills to treat acne and want to know if it will work for you? Read the following sections to know more.

 Birth Control For Acne – Results

-Regulation of hormones is time taking, and hence it may be three or four months before you actually see a difference in your skin.
+Regulation of hormones is time taking, and hence it maybe three or four months before you actually see a difference in your skin.
 That is just the amount of time taken by the body to get accustomed to the medication and for it to impact the sebum production.
 Further, different women respond differently to the same kind of birth control pills.

 It is also possible that these pills alone might not be sufficient in dealing with your acne, but an improvement in the condition is a given.
 You may need to use skin creams or prescribed topical treatments along with the pill, to see an improvement in your skin.

 Birth control pills that contain both progesterone and estrogen can help in dealing with acne and clearing up of the skin, although it is only after 3-4 months that the results are visible.
 Sometimes, you may need to combine these pills with topical treatments for the best result.
-But, keep in mind that these pills only offer a temporary solution, and you might end up getting back to your problem of zits once you are off these pills.
+But, keep in mind that these pills only offer a temporary solution, and you might end up getting back to your problem of zits once you are of these pills.